SumoLogic/sumologic-documentation/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws.md

        * **7.1 AWS Firewall Manager Policy Regions Configuration**.
           * **AWS WAF Policy Regions**.
 The region from which AWS WAF data should be sent.
              :::note
              If you have multiple regions, on the AWS side [configure Network Firewall](https://docs.aws.amazon.com/network-firewall/latest/developerguide/logging-s3.html) to deliver log files from multiple Regions to a single S3 bucket for a single account, and use that S3 bucket in section **7.4 Firewall Manager - S3 Bucket Configuration** above.
+For more information, see [Multi-region enablement](#multi-region-enablement) above.
              :::
           * **AWS Network Firewall Policy Regions**.
 The regions from which AWS Network Firewall data should be sent.
        *  **7.2 Firewall Manager Details - Kinesis Firehose Delivery Stream Source WAF Configuration**.